Kundana26/demo/README.md

 # demo
-this is my first repository name
+this is my first git repository